Hoover up this £100 saving on the Dyson V8 cordless vacuum

 And we’ve only gone and found an unmissable deal on a Dyson vacuum cleaner.
 The brand revolutionised the market for cleaners in 2006 when it launched its first cordless product with a lightweight body for easy movement around the home.

-The V8 (was £299.99, now £199, Dyson.co.uk) was first launched in 2016, so it is by no means the newest model.
+The V8 (was £299.99, now £199.99, Currys.co.uk) was first launched in 2016, so it is by no means the newest model.
 However, it is still highly regarded for its 40-minute fade-free battery power from just one charge, as well as its range of additional cleaner heads to deal with mess regardless of the floor type or surface.

 If this sounds like something your home needs, here’s how to get the best deal on the cordless device.